codegirls/materials/section/tiniest-blog-3.md

 ## How do you transfer your design ideas to CSS?

 * Elements can be
- - fixed, e.g. at the top of your navigation menu
+    - fixed, e.g. at the top of the page as a navigation menu
     - adjusted to a grid
     - neither scroll upwards or downwards, i.e. stay
 * Pick one example, either one we suggested or choose your own and start experimenting!
 * Tips
     - Working with sample or inspirational websites makes the process much easier.
 Rememeber: Nobody likes copycats, so always refer to the original author
     - It's not a shame to look at cool tricks other people did on their websites
-  - Sketch your draft really helps
+    - Sketching your draft really helps
     - Experiment live with size, color, font-size etc

 ## Navigation between pages

 * fixed bar on the top of your page
 * As an alternative you can fix your navigation bar a bit more downwards for a more "tumblry" style, e.g. after an image.

-##Ready-made Styles
+## Ready-made Styles

 * Blogs [like here](http://heylu.github.io/web101/examples/pretty-blog.html)
 * Tumblr style [like here](http://heylu.github.io/web101/examples/tumblry.html)